JasonRainier/bug-tracker/README.md

 # bug-tracker
-A simple bug tracking web application written with Python 2.7 and Django 1.7.
+A simple bug/issue tracking & project management web application written with Python 2.7 and Django 1.7.
 It is still a work in progress.

 #How to Run
 1. make sure you have python 2.7 and django 1.7